tonywang-0517/PwC_test/README.md

 ## Contributing
-To contribute to STH Japan, follow these steps:
+To contribute to PwC_test, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.